inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1472)[```none
-Would crystals defrag engines rev or break unner autonomy o wheels unspooled on maglev, or maintain in isotopy?
+Would crystals defrag engines rev or break unner autonomy o wheels unspooling on maglev, or maintain in isotopy?
 I'd never know an never stay
 in dragging spaces that drag on as I had landed on my way frae apex tae at hand dragon.
-Astride Aegis, nae more sundered, winnae more need tae fall again, what merit hae this, I wondered, in numbered seconds o sun's wane.
+Astride Aegis, nae more sundered, asserting I won't fall again, what merit hae this, I wondered, in numbered seconds o sun's wane.
-I measured it one less than twice, kept cutting til clippings were worn, an leisurely ingress o vice o idling slipped intae scorn.
+I measured it one less than twice, an cut till all clippings were worn, an leisurely ingress o vice o idling slipped intae scorn.
-An having slept way past the morn wi cable trimming sheets tucked tight, the morning swept day upon yawn before I'd adjusted tae light.
+An having slept way past the morn wi sheets o wiry trims tucked tight, the morning swept day upon yawn before I could adjust tae light.
 Wi yearned, diurnal vestiges
-my retinas hae been seared,
-these tattoos colouring ridges stain tightened eyelids afeared.
+my retinas hae sun's burn seared, in tattoo that colours ridges an stains tightened eyelids afeared.
-Could spurned deferrals so wary be worry o schizoid station an this intermediary be sallow representation
+Had spurned deferrals so wary
+be worry o schizoid station
+an this intermediary
+be sallow representation